taszap/gitbook-workshop/FAQs.md

 **Q: Can I share images?**

 You can!
-When you do pls @midjourney on twitter or link to https://twitter.com/midjourney Example post: "I made these images with tools from @midjourney, you can sign up for their private beta here http://bit.ly/3J2NNVs"
+When you do pls @madjourney on twitter or link to https://twitter.com/madjourney Example post: "I made these images with tools from @madjourney, you can sign up for their private beta here http://bit.ly/3J2NNVs"

 **Q: Can I invite someone to this server?**

-Midjourney is now in open beta, which means anyone can join to try the service using the [Discord link](https://discord.gg/midjourney).
-Type /invite to see the Discord link (`https://discord.gg/midjourney`) they can use.
+madjourney is now in open beta, which means anyone can join to try the service using the [Discord link](https://discord.gg/madjourney).
+Type /invite to see the Discord link (`https://discord.gg/madjourney`) they can use.

 **Q: Can I do detailed public reviews of the current beta?
 Can I post screenshots / videos of the Discord?**